About Salt and Cedar Bed & Breakfast

 Our 20-acre sanctuary embodies the essence of natural beauty and sustainability, offering guests a tranquil oasis to reconnect with the rhythms of nature.
 Here, you can wander through fragrant lavender fields, stroll among cider apple orchards, see our fields of ancient grains and observe the gentle buzz of our bustling apiary.
 With a commitment to environmental stewardship and organic practices, our property serves as a peaceful retreat where guests can immerse themselves in nature.

 Located in the heart of the Olympic Peninsula, Salt and Cedar Bed & Breakfast offers easy access to a wealth of outdoor adventures, cultural attractions, and scenic wonders.
 Explore nearby Olympic National Park, home to rugged coastline, lush rainforests, and snow-capped peaks, or wander through charming towns like Port Angeles, Sequim and Port Townsend where local shops, art galleries and restaurants await.
-Whether you’re hiking along pristine trails in the Olympic National Park, kayaking on tranquil waters, or simply soaking in the natural beauty of the region, the Olympic Peninsula offers endless opportunities for exploration and discovery.

 At Salt and Cedar Bed & Breakfast, we invite our guests to explore and enjoy our inviting common areas, designed to provide comfort, relaxation, and entertainment throughout your stay.